rcos/CSCI-4470-OpenSource/Resources/FinalReport.md

 3. B7
 4. BeirRun
 5. StoryHop
-6. IO Game / Open IO
 7. submitty bypass (sched) *

-8. Corsair keyboard
+Done:

 9. Schedj
-10. Stupdown
 11. MultiMC5
 12. P5.js *
-2. Open Scanner Serial
 3. Codebuddy
+8. Corsair keyboard
+10. Stupdown (missing)
+6. IO Game / Open IO
+2. Open Scanner Serial (missing)

 After your presentation, you will need to upload a PDF of your presentation to Submitty for grading.
-All presentations will be due Friday 2/26. **You may continue to update your presentations with addiaional work until that time!**
+All presentations will be due Friday 2/26. **You may continue to update your presentations with additional work until that time!**